querqy/querqy-elasticsearch/README.md

 ## Querying

-Querqy defines its own query builder which can be can executed with a rich set of parameters.
+Querqy defines its own query builder which can be executed with a rich set of parameters.
 We will walk through these parameters step by step, starting with a minimal query, which does not use any rewriter, then adding a 'Common Rules' rewriter and finally explaining the full set of